 Kedarnath is the highest among the 12 Jyotirlingas.
 This temple, over a thousand years old, is built of enormous stone slabs over a large rectangular dais.
 The present temple is believed to be re-built by Adi Shankaracharya, originally built by the Pandavas.
 It is believed that after the war of Kurukshetra, the Pandavas sought redemption from Lord Shiva here who hid in a bull-form.
 The halls of the temple today tell this story on its walls.
 Devotees believe that a visit to this temple can free them from the cycle of life and birth.
-The inner walls of the temple are carved with figures of various deities and scenes from mythology.
+The inner walls of this Shiva temple in India are carved with figures of various deities and scenes from mythology.

 Located in Karnataka, this magnificent shrine is dedicated to Lord Shiva.
-This temple boasts of the second highest statue of Lord Shiva in the world, and the sheer magnanimity of the statue will fill you with a sense of awe.
+This Shiva temple in India boasts of the second highest statue of Lord Shiva in the world and the sheer magnanimity of the statue will fill you with a sense of awe.
 This temple is built on the Kanduka Hill which is surrounded by the Arabian Sea on three sides.
 The main temple's entrance, also called the 'gopura' stands at 123 feet and you can witness the breathtaking view of the Shiva statue from the top of the gopura.

-Located on the eastern bank of Godavari, Draksharama is one of the five most powerful and prominent temples dedicated to Lord Shiva in the country.
+Located on the eastern bank of Godavari, Draksharama is one of the five most powerful and prominent Shiva temples in India.
 40kms away from Rajahmundry, the temple is said to be dating back to the 11th century.
 Draksharama is perfect for a religious getaway, the scenery around the temple is pleasant and the road journey to the temple is nothing short of beautiful.

 Yaganti, in Kurnool District of Andhra Pradesh, is the famous Sri Yagantiswamy Temple (also known as the Uma Maheshwara Temple) dedicated to Lord Shiva.
-Constructed by the first Vijayanagara Sangama King Harihara Bukka Rayalu in the 15th century, the temple ebbs deeply of culture and traditions even today.
+Constructed by the first Vijayanagara Sangama King Harihara Bukka Rayalu in the 15th century, this Shiva temple in India ebbs deeply of culture and traditions even today.
 Yaganti houses the idol of Shiva & Parvathi, called Ardhanareeswara carved out of a single stone.
 This is probably the only place where Lord Shiva is worshipped in the form of an idol instead of Shiva Linga.

 Marundeeswarar Temple, in Tiruvanmiyur, near Chennai has the temple deity Shiva in the form of Marundeeswar or Aushadeeswarar, the God of Medicines.
 Given the name, Marundeeswarar Temple has been a place of worship especially for people with diseases and those facing various problems with their health.
 A fine specimen of Dravidian architecture, this temple is a must visit for anyone visiting Chennai or nearby cities.

-Umananda Temple is a Shiva temple located on the Peacock Island, in the middle of river Brahmaputra.
-Peacock Island, which houses the Umanada Temple, is known as smallest inhabited riverine island in the world.
+Umananda Temple is a Shiva temple located on Peacock Island, in the middle of river Brahmaputra.
+Peacock Island, which houses the Umanada Temple, is known as the smallest inhabited riverine island in the world.
 Country boats are available all the time during the day, on the banks of Brahmaputra, to take the visitors to the island.
-The mountain on which the temple has been built, is known as Bhasmacala.
+The mountain on which the temple has been built is known as Bhasmacala.

 Compare quotes from upto 3 travel agents for free